-As we head into August at my studio clinics, enquiries for Pilates, GYROTONIC, Yoga and CHEK coaching always go through the roof.
-August has always been the busiest month of the year for me.
+As we head into Summer at my studio clinics, enquiries for Pilates, GYROTONIC, Yoga and CHEK coaching always go through the roof.
+Summer has always been the busiest month of the year for me.
 The warm weather makes us shed our clothes and draws our attention to our exposed sun bodies.
 The most common enquiry always consists of the word ‘Core’, thus everyone wanting to activate it, find it, iron it, feed it, paint it and model it.
 This brings me onto my question of stress and its relation to the body, not only emotional, mental, spiritual but physical stress as well.
 We want stress in the body, as we are always coming in and out of a state of homeostasis and allostatis.
 Stress is good and can save our lives at the right time and the right place.
 However too much of the wrong stress which brings us into a state of sympathetic dominance cannot only affect our movement and exercise patterns but our physical well being as well.
 Thus a a dysfunctional body and ‘Core” as people call it.

 The diseases that plague us now are ones of slow accumulation of damage – heart disease, cancer, cerebrovoascular disorders.
 While none of those diseases are particulary pleasant, they certainly mark a bog improvement from ailments such as sepsis and dengue fever.
 Along with this relatively recent shift in the patterns of disease.
 We have to come to recognise the vastly complex intertwining of our biology and our emotions.
 The endless ways in which our personalities, feelings, and thoughts both refelect snd influence the events in our bodies.
 One of the most interesting is that extreme emotional disturbances can adversely affect us.
 Put in the parlance with which we have grown familiar , stress can make us sick and bloated.
 A critical shift in medicine has seen recognition that many of the damaging diseases of slow accumulation can either be made far worse by stress.
 We actually never just wake up with MS, cancer or other such similar dis- eases of the body.
 There would of been warning signals or symptoms before hand and most have taken ten to twenty years to be brought to the surface.